urban-tep/documentation/source/community-guide/user.rst

 To find out how you are using the platform, just go to the **Usage** tab on your profile page.
 You will see what is your level for each type of usage of the platform.

+.. req:: TS-ICD-060
+    :show:

+    This section shows that the platform has an analytics web widget.